sanketbisne/Git-for-Cloud-engineers/README.md

 - Go to Local machine

-- Create a Folder

-  mkdir data

-- initialise Git in that Folder

-  git init

 - Add your remote repository url

-  git remote add origin <https://github.com/<your username>/<your repo name>.git>
+  `git remote add origin <https://github.com/<your username>/<your repo name>.git>`

+- Or You can Clone your existing Repository by automatically upstream is set when you clone repo

+  `git clone < repository url>`

- `To set the Remote Upstream`
+- To set the Remote Upstream because Remote Repo doesn't know about your branch.

   git push --set-upstream origin master

   git push -u origin master

- `Do some changes in file and push in repo`
+- Do some changes in file and push in repo

-  nano sample.txt
+  `nano sample.txt`
-  add some content > "hello v1"
+- add some content > "hello v1"

-  git add sample.txt
+  `git add sample.txt`

-  git commit -m "added hello v1"
+  `git commit -m "added hello v1"`

-  git push
+  `git push`

- `To Create a New Branch and Switch to branch`
+- To Create a New Branch and Switch to branch`

   git checkout -b dev

- `To Switch to another / Master Branch`
+- To Switch to another / Master Branch

- git checkout master
+  `git checkout master`

-`Merge the Changes to master`
+- Merge the Changes to master

- git merge dev
+  `git merge dev`

-`To see  the Branches`
+- To see  the Branches

- git branch
+  `git branch`

-`To Delete the Branch `
+- To Delete the Branch

- git branch -d dev
+ `git branch -d dev`

-`To Pull the Latest Code on repository`
+- To Pull the Latest Code on repository

- git pull
+ `git pull`

-`To revert any commited changes`
+- To revert any commited changes`

- git log
+ `git log`

- git revert <commit_id>
+` git revert <commit_id>`

-`clone the existing repository`
+- clone the existing repository

  git clone  <your remote repo name>
  git add